Health problems

 Speak to your GP or diabetes nurse if you notice any changes in your feet, including:

-Diabetes UK has advice on how to check your feet.
+Diabetes UK has advice on diabetes and foot problems.

 Your feet should also be checked every year by your GP, diabetes nurse or podiatrist.